 Not only the city (Kyoto, too) has a great number of star-awarded restaurants.
-The local dining places always provide the diners with the best value, service and quality possible.
-The food ingredients came from all over the country, which you would be informed where they from.
+The local dining places always provide the diners with the best value, service, and quality possible.
+The food ingredients come from all over the country, which you would be informed where they are from.
 Each prefecture has their own signature ingredients and quality insurance. 🙂 Niigata rice, Totori chicken, Miyazaki taro, Nagano celery, Kumamoto cabbage, Tokushima tomato, Okayama peach, Saitama Cucumber, Fungi from Kagoshima, or persimmon from Wakayama… Unfortunately, I have only one stomach and one mouth and it is impossible to eat in every single restaurant in the city.
 However, the adventurous heart may always get you to yet another, amazing place, around the corner.

-I ran into this restaurant in the allies of Ginza, and I chose the most premium pork for 2000 merely 2000 yen.
+I ran into this Tonkatsu restaurant in the allies of Ginza, and I chose the most premium pork for 2000 merely 2000 yen.
 Trust me, from where I came from, it must be twice the price… or even more…

 Wandering in Harajuku on a cloudy day, (en fait I was simply replacing my card holder @ the one and only Head Porter).
 It was about time for lunch.
 The Harajuku dori always trapped me in a maze and sometimes, I prefer to stay that way.
 Let’s not ruin the element of surprise 🙂 While I waited for the food, the store was selling some cute accessories, too; and chatted with to the chef to realize he is actually a fashion designer and his pieces were actually sold at the I.T. fashion store in Hong Kong…!
 You’d never know, one of the coaching tigers and hidden dragons in the allies…